th7mo/th7mo.com/style-guide.md

 When writing commands with the triple backtick syntax, use the term execute instead of run.
 For example: "Execute the following command:" instead of "Run the following command:".

+**Directory**:
+Use directory instead of folder for naming directories.

 ## Formatting

 Every Markdown file must be written in `lowercase-kabab-case`.